It’s not unusual for pet owners to consider their domesticated animals as members of the family.

 Unreimbursed expenses for fostering a pet for an IRS qualified 501(c)(3) adoption organization can be deducted.
 This includes the usual costs for pet food, supplies and veterinary bills.
 You can also deduct 14 cents per mile for trips made to further the shelter’s work.

-Add up the costs, along with direct donations to a rescue group, and itemize them under the charity section of Schedule A.
+Add up the costs, along with direct donations to a rescue group, and itemize them under the charity section of Schedule A. Of course, you first have to determine if your itemized deductions exceed the standard deduction amount before deciding to itemize.

 Make sure, though, that you keep good records.
 In 2011, an Oakland, California, woman won a tax court judgment that allowed her to claim many cat rescue expenses on her 2004 tax return, including the usual care costs, a portion of her utility bills and even such things as paper towels and garbage bags.